Heteronym (literature)

 The literary concept of the heteronym refers to one or more imaginary character(s) created by a writer to write in different styles.
-Heteronyms differ from pen names (or pseudonyms, from the Greek words for "false" and "name") in that the latter are just false names, while the former are characters that have their own supposed physiques, biographies, and writing styles.
+Heteronyms differ from pen names (or pseudonyms, from the Greek words for "fake" and "name") in that the latter are just false names, while the former are characters that have their own supposed physiques, biographies, and writing styles.

 Heteronyms were named and developed by the Portuguese writer and poet Fernando Pessoa in the early 20th century, but they were thoroughly explored by the Danish philosopher Kierkegaard in the 19th century and have also been used by other writers.

 Pessoa's heteronyms

 In Pessoa's case, there are at least 70 heteronyms (according to the latest count by Pessoa's editor Teresa Rita Lopes).
 Some of them are relatives or know each other; they criticise and translate each other's works.
 Pessoa's three chief heteronyms are Alberto Caeiro, Ricardo Reis and Álvaro de Campos; the latter two consider the former their master.
 There are also two whom Pessoa called semi-heteronyms, Bernardo Soares and the Baron of Teive, who are semi-autobiographical characters who write in prose, "a mere mutilation" of the Pessoa personality.
 There is, lastly, an orthonym, Fernando Pessoa, the namesake of the author, who also considers Caeiro his master.

 The heteronyms dialogue with each other and even with Pessoa in what he calls "the theatre of being" or "drama in people".
 They sometimes intervened in Pessoa's social life: during Pessoa's only attested romance, a jealous Campos wrote letters to the girl, who enjoyed the game and wrote back.

 Pessoa, also an amateur astrologer, created in 1915 the heteronym Raphael Baldaya, a long bearded astrologer.
 He elaborated horoscopes of his main heteronyms in order to determine their personalities.